HyperBDR/docs/src/userguide/faq.md

 Due to the diverse models of underlying hardware in physical machines and the potential need for different drivers to accommodate various hardware models, it is essential to proactively query the hardware information of the physical machine, including RAID cards, disks, network cards, etc., when migrating or reverting.

 Currently, manual intervention is required for the adaptation and repair of physical machine drivers.
-This involves the installation of hardware drivers to ensure compatibility and functionality.
+This involves the installation of hardware drivers to ensure compatibility and functionality..